 Volos played an important role in Greek mythology – according to legends, the mythical home of Jason and the Argonauts once stood where Volos stands today.
 The pedestrianised marina area is much more than just an ugly, practical port.
 The seafront boulevard runs along the coastline of the Pagasetic Gulf and is lined with dozens of sophisticated bars, restaurants, and nightlife options.
 Nearby Ikonomiki Street offers a more alternative, underground entertainment and nightlife scene.

 Volos’ archaeological museum is one of the oldest museums in Greece.
 Those with more time to spare can also visit Mount Pelion – the towering mountain peak that provides a backdrop to the city.
 Countless traditional villages are scattered along the slopes of the mountain, and hiking aficionados can trek the kalderimi roads to incredible views near the peak.

 Mykonos may well be one of the most popular and romanticized travel destinations in Greece, but that does not detract from the island’s charm.
 After all, some places are popular for a reason.

 While Mykonos has gained a reputation as something of a luxury party island in recent years, that is not all the Cycladic isle has to offer.
 If you travel during the shoulder season (April – early June, or September – early October), you can experience Mykonos without the crowds.

 While mainstream tourism hasn’t hit Zagori yet, this mountainous northern region is a desirable winter getaway spot among Greeks.
-Zagori is comprised of not just one village, but a cluster of 46 small stone villages, each of which have their own drawing points.
+Zagori is not just one village.
+It is a cluster of 46 small stone villages, each of which has their own personality.